fleetdm/fleet/handbook/community.md

     - In the notes, include a list of changes made as well as a link to the related thread.
 - Bring any questions to DevRel Office Hours (time TBD).
 - Submit the PR by the end of the day on Thursday.
-- Once the PR is approved, share in #fleet channel of Osquery Slack Workspace and thank the community for being involved and asking questions.
+- Once the PR is approved, share in the [#fleet channel](https://osquery.slack.com/archives/C01DXJL16D8) of Osquery Slack Workspace and thank the community for being involved and asking questions.

 ## Fleet swag